fancystats/nhlstats/README.md

 Development Environment
 -----------------------

 The development environment requires Python 2.7.5 or newer and pip.
-Third-party libraries can be retrieved by running `make dev-init`.
+Third-party libraries can be retrieved by running `make init`.
 It is recommended that you make use of virtualenv and enable that prior to initializing.

 Additionally you will need libffi to be installed.
 On OS X you can follow the following instructions: